 But in the 20th Century, the name was lost during a half century of dramatic development in the area.
 Former Mayor Bud Clark, who has owned a pub in the neighborhood since 1967, chose the name Goose Hollow Inn for his tavern in the interest of rekindling civic regard for the neighborhood and its history.
 And though residents may no longer be harvesting goose feathers, many reminders of it remain in the area.
 One can find many images of geese scattered throughout the neighborhood, though an accurate census has yet to be conducted.

 The first use of the Goose Hollow name referred only to the lower elevations around the path of Tanner Creek (diverted underground from the 1870s to the early 1900s) and the Tanner Creek Gulch (infilled around the same time period).
 A gulch is also known as a hollow.
-However, since the 1970s, the Goose Hollow name has applied to the larger neighborhood of flats and adjacent heights and canyons.
-Goose Hollow includes the King's Hill neighborhood (designated a Historic District because of its many turn-of-the-century residences), Vista Ridge, Gander Ridge, what was briefly known as the Lownsdale District in the north flats, and of course the old historic boundaries of the Goose Hollow neighborhood in the south flats.
+However, since the 1970s, the Goose Hollow name has applied to the larger neighborhood that includes the bowl of the lower elevations as well as the adjacent heights and canyons.
+Goose Hollow includes the King's Hill neighborhood (designated a Historic District because of its many turn-of-the-century residences), Vista Ridge, Gander Ridge, what was briefly known as the Lownsdale District (from Burnside to Yamhill and from SW 19th to 14th), and of course the historic hollow in the lower elevations of the bowl that make up the Goose Hollow neighborhood.
 The two canyons in Goose Hollow are known as the Cable Car Canyon (between Gander Ridge to the east and Vista Ridge to the west where an enormous cable car trestle once provided the only access to residences on the Heights) and the Tanner Creek Canyon (spanned by the Vista Bridge with Tanner Creek still flowing, although it flows 50' underground.)
 Gander Ridge and Vista Ridge are at the foot of Portland Heights and at the south edge of Goose Hollow's bowl.
 King's Hill is on the west side of the bowl.
-The uptown part of the "flats" -- east of the stadium and north of Lincoln High School -- was once heavily residential in character, then went through a phase of warehouse and light manufacturing activity, but this area has been undergoing redevelopment toward mixed residential/commercial activities.
+The old Lownsdale District was once heavily residential in character, then went through a phase of warehouse and light manufacturing activity, but this area has been undergoing redevelopment toward mixed residential/commercial activities.
 Today, all of these areas are known collectively as Goose Hollow, and are all part of the Goose Hollow Foothills League (neighborhood association). [map]

 Historical photos and maps can be found here as part of the Portland Development Commission's (PDC) presentation to the neighborhood of potential urban renewal.
 Historic information and photos on this page used with permission from Dr. Prince; other pictures in her book include the 1875 Oregonian article "A War About Geese", two images of Tanner Creek running in its banks (before it was buried), and photos of a 36' tall neon goose which once loomed over Collins Circle.